eweren/hyperloop/README.md

 * Run `npm run dist` to package the game into the `dist` folder.
 Open the `dist/index.html` in your browser to run the game.
 To publish the game simply copy the contents of the `dist` folder to a public web server.
+* If you want to skip the intro, mute the music or the random sounds, add `?skipintro&skipmusic&skiprandomfx` behind the url.